olleharstedt/pholyglot/README.md

 * String can use smart strings from PHP core.
 * Array can use same array.
 * Hashtable gonna be hard.
 Must use class for that?
 * GC with Boehm, no long-running scripts?
+Or glib slice/manual ref count

 **Impossible:**